jhipster/jhipster-guides/guides/05_updating_your_back-end.md

 ## Assigned tickets

-Let's now add up a new API to our server: you want to show your end users their assigned tickets.
+Let's now add up a new API to our server: you want to show your end users only their assigned tickets.
 For that, let's start with creating a new mapping, add this to the `TicketResource.java` file:

 ```Java
 @GetMapping("/tickets/self")